usdoj-crt/beta-ada/_pages/law-and-regs/design-standards/1991-design-standards.md

 {% figure Figure 8 C-1 %}
 {% asset design-standards/fig_8c1_overhead_hazards.gif alt="" %}
 {% figcaption %}
-<strong>Overhead Hazards.</strong> As an example, the diagram illustrates a stair whose underside descends across a pathway.
-Where the headroom is less than 80 inches (2030 mm), protection is offered by a railing which can be no higher than 27 inches (685 mm) to ensure detectability.
+<p><strong>Overhead Hazards.</strong> As an example, the diagram illustrates a stair whose underside descends across a pathway.
+Where the headroom is less than 80 inches (2030 mm), protection is offered by a railing which can be no higher than 27 inches (685 mm) to ensure detectability.</p>
 {% endfigcaption %}
 {% endfigure %}